jdersch/PERQemu/PERQemu/Readme-source.txt

 2.5  The Configurator
 ---------------------

-A great (as in "large," not necessarily a reflection of _quality_...) wad of code in the Configurator directory provides the interface to a Configuration object, which now stores all of the metadata required to build a virtual PERQ.
+A great (as in "large," not as a reflection of _quality_) wad of code in the Configurator directory provides the interface to a Configuration object, which stores all of the metadata required to build a virtual PERQ.
 Configuration.cs contains the class which holds all of the data, with support from ConfigTypes.cs for enumerating various options.
-Configurator.cs contains the rules for modifying and checking that a Configuration is valid; it has no direct UI and instead hooks to the GUI (removed) and CLI (ConfigCommands.cs).
+Configurator contains the rules for modifying and checking that a Configuration is valid; it has no direct UI and instead hooks to the GUI (removed) and CLI (ConfigCommands.cs).
 Future work to replace WinForms with a cross-platform SDL2- or MAUI-based GUI will allow more natural, direct graphical manipulation of Configurations.

 StorageCommands.cs provides supplemental CLI commands for managing the creation and assignment of hard disk and floppy media.